TIBCOSoftware/snappydata/docs/monitoring/monitoring.md

 # Overview

-SnappyData Dashboard is a monitoring system that gives you a high-level overview of the status and performance of the cluster.
+SnappyData Pulse is a monitoring system that gives you a high-level overview of the status and performance of the cluster.
 It provides a simple widget based view which helps you easily navigate and monitor your cluster.</br>

-To access the SnappyData Dashboard, start your cluster and open http:`<leadhost>`:5050/dashboard/ in your web browser. </br>
+To access the SnappyData Pulse, start your cluster and open http:`<leadhost>`:5050/dashboard/ in your web browser. </br>
 `<leadhost>` is the hostname or IP of the lead node in your cluster.

 The Dashboard also displays the **Last Updated Date** and **Time of statistics** on the top-left side of the page.